juanfernandes/juanfernandes-uk/src/blog/exploring-the-benefits-if-http-2.md

 ---
 layout: layouts/post.njk
-title: Exploring the benefits if HTTP/2
+title: Exploring the benefits of HTTP/2
 description: 'Now that this website is hosted on Netlify and they serve websites using the HTTP/2 protocol I''ve started exploring the benefits of it and what I need to change to take advantage of those benefits. '